samiamlabs/minireach_docs/source/demo.rst

    :align: center
    :figclass: align-centered

-At this point we could start moving the detected pallet to other storage locations in the same rack, but let add some more racks first.
+At this point we could start moving the already detected pallet to other storage locations in the same rack, but lets add some more racks before we do anything else.

 .. figure:: _static/mission/mission1.png
    :width: 100%